Tag: money mindset book

 Let us know in the comments below.

-Best Money Mindset Book?
-My 9 Favorite Picks
+What is the Best Money Mindset Book?

 On my journey to financial independence, I’ve read close to 100 personal finance books.
 My favorite books motivate me to think about the relationship between life and money.
 I think of this type of book as a “money mindset book.”